-Catheter ablation is performed through a small incision in the groin.
-Your cardiac electrophysiologist inserts a long, thin, hollow tube called a catheter into a blood vessel and carefully guides it to the heart’s upper chambers using precision-guided imaging and three-dimensional integrated mapping systems.
+Catheter ablation begins with your doctor inserting a long, thin catheter into a vein in the groin.
+Your doctor carefully guides the catheter to the heart’s upper chambers using precision-guided imaging and three-dimensional integrated mapping systems.

 After the catheter reaches the heart, your doctor conducts an electrophysiology study.
 Thin, flexible, electrically sensitive wires are used to measure and map the electrical activity of the heart and pinpoint which areas are creating the problematic signals.
 Ablation is then used to stop those signals from occurring.